blynkkk/blueprints/ESP32 Blinking LED Edgent/README.md

 ## Introduction
 This is a simple "Hello World" example of Blynk.
 As a result, you will be able to control an LED on the ESP32 DevKit board from the web or mobile.

-Blynk.Edgent solution is used in this project, so you can see how easily the device can be activated with the Blynk mobile app.
-You can also try out OTA firmware updates once the device is connected.
+In this project, we leverage the Blynk.Edgent solution to demonstrate the ease with which the device can be activated using the Blynk mobile app.
+Additionally, once the device is connected, you'll be able to perform OTA firmware updates.

 ## Components Used in This Project
 You only need an ESP32 Devkit board.
 This example was made using the ESP-Wroom-32 dev board, but you can use pretty much any ESP32 dev board.
 No additional hardware or components are needed.
 Alternatively, you can wire up your own LED.